Wat Chedi Luang in Chiang Mai

 Main Viharn at the temple of the Great Stupa.

-As you enter the temple complex you will first come across the main Viharn which is pictured above, this building was constructed in 1928.
+As you enter the temple complex you will first come across the main Viharn which is pictured above, this building .

 Within this main Viharn is an enormous standing Buddha, known as Phra Chao Attarot.